Northern Illinois University College of Law: Legal skills training

 In the first three semesters of law school, NIU College of Law students take a pair of two-semester required courses, Basic Legal Research and Legal Writing and Advocacy.
 The two courses employ coordinated, real-life exercises.
 In Basic Legal Research, students learn to use both print and computer-assisted legal research tools.
 Students analyze a factual situation in order to develop a legal research strategy and learn how to locate and use secondary sources, case law, statutory and legislative history material, and administrative regulations.
 In Legal Writing and Advocacy, students develop skills through a series of intensive writing exercises culminating in an oral argument.

 In Introduction to Lawyering Skills, students learn skills and techniques essential to the pretrial phase of a civil or criminal lawsuit.
 The course involves simulated experiences, including role-playing and videotaping, to provide immediacy of experience and direct feedback.

 Clinics and Experiential Education

 Various clinical experiences are offered each semester at the Clinical Law Center on the DeKalb campus and the Zeke Giorgi Legal Clinic in Rockford, Illinois.
 In addition, in 2013 the College of Law began a clinical partnership with Hesed House and Aunt Martha's Health Center in Aurora, Illinois that focuses on the legal issues that may contribute to health problems in the area’s indigent population.

-At these clinics, students represent clients under the direction of well-qualified supervising attorneys.
-The clinical courses each have a classroom component in addition to the practice experience.
-They are taught by members of the College of Law faculty in conjunction with the supervising attorneys.
-These classes bring academic and practical worlds together, addressing a range of issues students experience in their cases, from honing legal skills, to exploring issues of substantive law and procedure, to considering real-world issues of professional responsibility and ethics.